 E-Scooter Travel Pattern Data

-Lime provided geo-coded trip start and trip end location data for all trips made in October 2022 for the inner Melbourne network.
-For each it was possible to identify start and finish time of the trip but not much else.
-The data is from vehicle position data recorded as journeys start and finish so it not possible to establish any trip purpose from the data.
+Lime provided geo-coded trip start and trip end location data for all e-scooter trips made in October 2022 for the inner Melbourne network.
+For each trip it was possible to identify start and finish time, and location.
+However trip purpose, ticket type, payments and rider demographics were not available.

-A total of 98,355 separate e-scooter trips are recorded in the data for October 2022 suggesting an average of 3,172 per day.
+A total of 98,355 separate e-scooter trips are recorded in the data for October 2022, suggesting an average of 3,172 trips per day.
+Data was spatially aggregated to the Australian Bureau of Statistics’ SA1 (Statistical Area 1) zone level.
+This is the smallest zone or ‘basic spatial unit’ where a full range of demographic and travel data are measured during the census.

-These were aggregated to SA1 zone level.
-A major purpose of the analysis is to establish how this data related to public transport service quality in the operating area.

 Measure of Public Transport Service Level

-Public transport service levels measured
+To compare e-scooter ridership to transit service, we used a service level measure that includes:

 the quantity of service supplied i.e. the frequency and number of services for a given time period; as well as